 A free-of-cost supply of OCV to a typical member of the population in this study would bring a perceived economic benefit of 781.6 BDT corresponding to the average WTP of the households.
 In an earlier study, we found that full vaccination of an individual cost BDT 165.36 (US$ 2.12) which included freight charge, transportation and imported price of vials [54].
 The individual WTP for OCV (BDT 174 or US$ 2.23), observed in this current study, exceeded the costs of vaccination, which indicated the economic viability of OCV in a market condition.
 It could be argued that the delivery costs of OCV would increase the vaccination costs [54].
 Such additional costs could be covered by an incremental cost to the EPI program of Bangladesh, funded preferably by pooled fund (e.g., taxes).

 Recently a well-known pharmaceutical company indicated that the production of the cholera vaccine might be possible at a cost below BDT 78 (US$ 1) in Bangladesh [55].
-Considering such a statement, we calculated the total costs of vaccinating a household to be BDT 720 (US$ 9.23) at which price approximately 50% of the households of Bangladesh would be able to purchase OCV from private market (figure 2).
+Considering such a statement, we calculated the total costs of vaccinating a household to be BDT 720 (US$ 9.23) at which price approximately 50% of the households of Bangladesh would be able to purchase OCV from private market .
 For the full coverage of OCV in the country, pooled fund (taxes) could be additionally used for subsidizing the households with lower maximum WTP.
 It was also observed that, even at higher vaccine prices, there was demand for OCV among the wealthier households.
 Indeed, the poor people would be also benefit from vaccination of wealthier populations because of herd immunity [33,56] .
 Based on the economic condition of the country and demand for OCV as per our current study, we recommend that a sustainable financing method could be developed where pooled fund such as tax and revenue from sold vaccines in private market would be used jointly.

 There are some limitations of the current study that need to be considered in interpreting the results.
 In applying contingent valuation techniques, a possible source of bias might arise from the fact that respondents are not purchasing the vaccine in the practical context but rather hypothetically [57].
 Again due to resource constraints we did not introduce time-to-think approach [33].
 Further, we did not introduce herd immunity in contingent valuation scenario, so our results underestimate the true value of this particular vaccine.
 We did not validate the demand for OCV using the travel cost approach where earlier studies indicated that the private demand for OCV was low because of household cost such as transportation and time cost was incurred due to receiving the vaccine [58].
 All of the above represent possible avenues for further research on this topic.